 3. IDP Entity ID

-For more information about how to implement SSO with Sibme, please see the Help Articles for SSO here.
+For more information about how to implement SSO with Sibme, please see the Single Sign-On Overview Help Article which includes links to the different SSO providers Sibme connects to.

 What’s Next: